Sunlight forced my eyes open.

 The next three or four minutes, I was a bundle of restless nerves.

-Lucifer was my only lead—but the very thought of facing him made me want to run.
-That night in the cathedral had left too deep an impression… that strange, overwhelming pain when I looked at him, and the emptiness that followed…
+Lucifer was my only lead, but the very thought of facing him made me want to run.
+That night in the cathedral had left too deep an impression.
+That strange, overwhelming pain when I looked at him, and the hollowness that followed.

 I didn’t know how I could feel something like that toward someone I barely knew.
 But Lucifer, he actually frightened me.